Can being close to a baby increase your chances of getting pregnant?

 How much truth is there to the notion that simply being around an infant can boost a woman's fertility?
 Find out, here!

-How can simply being in close proximity to an infant boost fertility?
+How can simply being in close proximity to an infant increase your chances of getting pregnant?

 According to Healthline, there is no evidence to back this theory.
 Improved chances of conception can be attributed to a variety of factors, but simply being around a baby doesn’t seem to be one of them.
 Sure, it can help a woman be more mentally prepared for motherhood, but its influence stops there.